 Here is the list of areas you may be stationed at during the summer:

 Calgary

 Mountains!
-The Calgary area offers two potential crew locations - The Gap Firebase and The Elbow Firebase.
+The Calgary area offers two potential locations to visit - The Gap Firebase and The Elbow Firebase.
 The crew may spend time between both locations.
 Some projects that make this area unique include: